 If you suffer from constipation, check with your doctor to see if you have thyroid disease, an intestinal obstruction or something else that may cause it.
 If you have no disease, the odds are overwhelming that you can be cured by exercising, avoiding white flour and bakery products, eating a high-fiber diet that includes beans and whole grains, and drinking plenty of fluids that do not contain sugar.

 Some people suffer explosive bloody diarrhea from an infection with a bacteria called C. difficile.
 These people can often be cured by taking an antibiotic to kill that germ, or by taking healthful bacteria taken from a healthy person’s intestines.
 However, this should be done only under the expert care of a doctor trained to do it.

-The Future of Good Intestinal Bacteria Today, most doctors recommend that you get your prebiotics and probiotics from the foods in a healthful diet, not from prescription drugs or over-the-counter supplements.
-However, the current research on the influence of intestinal bacteria on obesity and diabetes (see my report above) may lead to future changes in our recommendations.
-Then Metchnikoff will be hailed as a prophet.
+Today, I recommend that you get your prebiotics and probiotics from the foods in a healthful diet, not from prescription drugs or over-the-counter supplements.